iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted700002/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 1 reviews"/>
 </p>

+> So I got my first shot last Thursday, I got notified this morning from this app I was exposed to someone with a positive test on April 10th this morning....does that make any sense??
+All this week, possibly exposing co-workers, without knowing I was exposed.<br> :date: __2021-04-19 16:20:17__

 > This app is capable of being better.<br> :date: __2021-04-02 05:35:07__

 > When you actually test positive you cant report it if you open the test results to see for yourself, as the code is one time only. so this app is useless.<br> :date: __2021-04-02 01:16:39__